 The X pointer device and X keyboard device are reported, as well as all available extension input devices.
 The use member of the XDeviceInfo structure specifies the current use of the device.
 If the value of this member is IsXPointer, the device is the X pointer device.
+If the value is IsXKeyboard, the device is the X keyboard device.
 If the value is IsXExtensionDevice, the device is available for use as an extension input device.

 Each XDeviceInfo entry contains a pointer to a list of structures that describe the characteristics of each class of input supported by that device.
-The num_classes member contains the number of entries in that list.
+The num\classes member contains the number of entries in that list.

 If the device supports input class Valuators, one of the structures pointed to by the XDeviceInfo structure will be an XValuatorInfo structure.
 The axes member of that structure contains the address of an array of XAxisInfo structures.
 There is one element in this array for each axis of motion reported by the device.
-The number of elements in this array is contained in the num_axes element of the XValuatorInfo structure.
-The size of the motion buffer for the device is reported in the motion buffer member of the XValuatorInfo structure.
+The number of elements in this array is contained in the num\axes element of the XValuatorInfo structure.
+The size of the motion buffer for the device is reported in the motion\buffer member of the XValuatorInfo structure.